 Alpha Delta Pi was the first sorority in the United States, chartered in 1851 in Macon, Ga.
 The Delta Pi chapter encourages its members to contribute their talent and personality to enhance the sorority while giving its members opportunities for leadership, academic enhancement, personal growth and social activities within a mutually supportive sisterhood.
 The members of Alpha Delta Pi are a diverse group of women belonging to various organizations on campus and who are highly involved with the community.
 Our national philanthropy is the Ronald McDonald House, and our motto is “We Live For Each Other.”

 The Sigma Chi Fraternity is founded on three main principles : Friendship, Justice and Learning.
 These principles are practiced everyday in more than 300,000 living brothers worldwide.
-These brothers come together with different talents, temperaments and convictions to live by the values taught through the Sigma Chi Fraternity.
 The fraternity was started in 1855 at the University of Miami (Ohio) by seven very noble and well-respected men, who later on became leaders in the church, the court and on the battlefield.
 Since its founding, Sigma Chi has overcome many great obstacles but has managed to spread itself across North America with 240 active chapters in the United States and Canada, as well as 145 alumni chapters around the world.

 Phi Kappa Pi

 April 17, 1920, a group of Ripon College men formally banded together as Phi Kappa Pi with three ideals: scholarship, participation in college activities and decent conduct.
 Conversations between two of the founding members led them to think more of the organization as a men’s fraternity with primary interest in scholastic achievement.
 In the summer of 1920, the fraternity secured residence in a house adjacent to campus.
 In this building hung a portrait of William E. Merriman, Ripon College’s first president.
 The building was called Merriman, and the group soon became known as Merriman Club.
 For 20 years, through times of economic prosperity and the great depression, Merriman Club remained housed in this building.
 In 1939, Ripon began building new residence halls for men, and a new building was constructed for the fraternity on Congress Street and inherited the name Merriman House.
-In fall 2010, the Phi Kappa Pi fraternity vacated Merriman House and was relocated to Smith Hall, one of the four Quad residence halls on campus.
+The Phi Kappa Pi fraternity was relocated to east Anderson Hall, one of the four Quad residence halls on campus.

 Theta Sigma Tau